garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Android/Exercise 2 Zoom Buttons.md

 This exercise walks you through the following:
 - Add zoom in and zoom out buttons to the UI
-- Zoom in and out on the map and the scene
+- Zoom in and out on the map

 Prerequisites:
 - Complete [Exercise 1](Exercise 1 Map.md), or get the Exercise 1 code solution compiling and running properly, preferably in an IDE.